This chapter provides these topics about the Catalyst 3750-E and 3560-E switch software:

 –IEEE 802.1x inaccessible authentication bypass.

-For information about configuring this feature, see the "Configuring Inaccessible Authentication Bypass and Critical Voice VLAN" section.
+For information about configuring this feature, see the "Configuring the Inaccessible Authentication Bypass Feature" section on page 11-50.

 –Authentication, authorization, and accounting (AAA) down policy for a NAC Layer 2 IP validation of a host if the AAA server is not available when the posture validation occurs.